Pelican Narrows, Saskatchewan: Events

 An annual walleye fishing derby takes place every year in July.

-From December to February, an Annual Winter Festival takes place across the reserve.
+Every year, an event known as "Annual Pelican Narrows Winter Festival" takes place.
+Currently, as of 2023, the Winter Festival has taken place from February 27th to March 12th.

 Education

 Schools include the Wapanacak Elementary School and the Wapawikoscikan School (Opawikoscikan Community School) which is home of the Tawowikamik Public Library.